browserengineering/book/book/chrome.md

         child.paint(display_list)
 ```

-The `flush` method now isn't called from anywhere, but keep it around,
+The `flush` method is no longer called from anywhere, but keep it
-because we now need to write the `layout` method for lines and text
+around, because we now need to write the `layout` method for lines and
-objects.
+text objects.

 Let's start with lines.
 Lines stack vertically and take up their
 parent's full width, so computing `x` and `y` and `width` looks the